Ramon-Balaguer/Hangfire.RecurringJobCleanUpManager/README.md

 # Hangfire.RecurringJobCleanUpManager
-Extension of the Hangfire to delete jobs that are not in the code.
+Hangfire extension to delete jobs that have been removed on code.

 # Objectives
-- Delete jobs that are not in the code
+- Delete jobs that have been removed on code.
-- Simplicity
+- Simplicity.

 # Current situation
 At the beginning there is a coordination between your code and the definition of persistent jobs in the database.